-I recently watched an incredible moving picture with my significant other: The Revenant.
+I recently watched an incredible film: The Revenant.
 It was filmed during

 the harshest months of Winter.
 While watching the film, I couldn’t help but realize the absence of color, life and growth.
 I believe when we deliberately choose to disobey God’s commandments, our hearts turn into a winter-like state.
 Our relationship with God and the Holy Spirit becomes cold, fruitless… lifeless.
 The rough and striking cold winds of disobedience hit us and we respond with our stubborn heads down and arms folded tightly, not wanting to move or budge.
 The word “revenant” means: one that returns after death or a long absence, and that is exactly what happens when we love God through our obedience of His Word.
 The Holy Spirit melts the snow away, awakens us from our deep slumber, and introduces us to Spring.
 It is where gentle wildflower fields of blessings and joy begin to stem, and leaves from the glorious trees, which provide security and relief, start to stretch once more.
 I am swiftly reminded of this Bible verse: “And the effect of righteousness will be peace and the result of righteousness, quietness and trust forever” -Isaiah 32:17.
 My gosh, it is startling that when you actually put to practice the Word of God, you start to realize how infallible His Word is.
 But all of this capability of obedience is solely because of the work and power of the Holy Spirit in me (Ephesians 3:16); my flesh is way too fragile, way too sinful to rely on, and so is my own strength too weak to obey the Words of my King.
 The desire to fulfill the Law in which I have grown to love and delight in, creates in me more of a need for the help from the Spirit.
 “And now, Israel, what does YHWH your God ask of you but to fear YHWH your God, to walk in obedience to him, to love him, to serve YHWH your God with all your heart and with all your soul” -Deuteronomy 10:12.
 The Spirit helps me achieve this very fundamental commandment.
 “If you love me, you will keep my commandments.
 And I will ask the Father, and he will give you another Helper, to be with you forever, even the Spirit of truth, whom the world cannot receive, because it neither sees him nor knows him.
 You know him, for he dwells with you and will be in you.” -John 14:14-18